Skip to main content

 Each horse produces 50 lbs of manure daily.
 Options include composting on-site, spreading on pastures, or contracting removal at $200-$500/month depending on herd size.

 North Carolina is one of the most affordable states for equestrian property ownership.
-Here is why horse farm owners save money here compared to the Northeast, mid-Atlantic, or West Coast.
+Here's why horse farm owners save money compared to the Northeast, mid-Atlantic, or West Coast.

 Lower Cost of Living